Reserve your free tickets here.

 - Fake news, a conversational gaze, exertions and the everyday digital.

-- Reception: Friday, May 3, 6-8pm, Zimmerli Art Museum Lobby
+- Reception, with live music by Clark: Friday, May 3, 6-8pm, Zimmerli Art Museum Lobby

 - Corporeal Considerations: Friday, May 3, 8-10pm, Voorhees Hall 105